Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 In the SIM_CONFIG.py file are all the things that can be tuned to produce your simulation.

-PLOTSIZE - The size of each side of the plot (in millimeters - to reduce simulation resolution requires a bit more code tweaking)
+PLOTSIZE - The number of simulation cells along each side of the plot

+CELL_SIDE_LENGTH_MM - The side length of each cell of the simulation, in MM

-sim3D - If True, the simulation will be 3D - otherwise it will be 2D
+SIM3D - If True, the simulation will be 3D - otherwise it will be 2D

 VIEWMODE_3D - If 0, 3D simulations will be displayed with matplotlib showing slices through the data in the XY/XZ/YZ planes.
 If 1, Napari will be used to view a full 3D visualisation of the data.